ThatOth3rGuy/Sprint-Reviews/docs/weekly logs/personal logs/Divyajot/log.md

      - Updating tech stack section in project proposal document
      - Review final Project proposal document
      - Wireframing and UI design prototyping
+     - Project board management and task assignment on kanban board, categorization of tasks to milestones and Tshirt sizing of tasks

   ## Week 4